terrorizer1980/postman-docs/src/pages/docs/designing-and-developing-your-api/view-and-analyze-api-reports.md

 > In this example, the count of APIs for OpenAPI(3.0) is 249.

+* __APIs with mocks__ the number of APIs associated with the team having mocks
+* __APIs with monitors__ the number of APIs associated with the team having running monitors
-* __APIs with mocks/monitors/tests/documentation__ The number of APIs that are defined, documented, monitored, mocked, and tested
+* __APIs with tests__ the number of APIs associated with the team having test suites, integration tests and contract tests
+* __APIs with documentation__ the number of APIs associated with the team with attached
+documentation

 [![api mocks monitors tests](https://assets.postman.com/postman-docs/api-mocks-monitors-tests.jpg)](https://assets.postman.com/postman-docs/api-mocks-monitors-tests.jpg)